 The University of Michigan Department of Aerospace Engineering is dedicated to connecting with the K-12 community.
-Twice a year we engage with young students and educators through various outreach events within our state of the art facility, the François-Xavier Bagnoud (FXB) Building and off-site at local elementary, middle and high schools.
+Throughout the year we engage with young students and educators through various outreach events within our state of the art facility, the François-Xavier Bagnoud (FXB) Building and off-site at local elementary, middle and high schools.
 We are always looking for new opportunities to inspire future rocket scientists.
 Contact our Outreach Committee to learn more.

 Calling all Outreach Volunteers

 Are you passionate about aerospace engineering and want to share it with the K-12 community?
-Join the outreach committee as we inspire young students through a variety of virtual and in-person visits (starting Fall 2021) to our campus, high schools and other universities.
+Join the outreach committee as we inspire young students through a variety of virtual and in-person visits to our campus, high schools and other universities.
 We also invite volunteers to share their experiences with freshmen who are still deciding on a major.

 Join us!
 Share your ideas, present at a school, give a tour, or serve on our Outreach Committee.
 At any capacity, join our journey to inspire a future generation of engineers!

 Volunteer with rewards!

 Our student volunteers are eligible to win an annual Aerospace Outreach Student Champion Award!
 Award recipients receive up to $1500 and are recognized at the College of Engineering Leaders and Honors Ceremony.
 Contact our Outreach Committee.